 Dec.
 31: Charitable Contribution Deadline

-Year-end is also your deadline to make charitable contributions if you want to be able to deduct them on your 2018 tax return.
-Note, however, that the new tax laws, which greatly increase the standard deduction amount, mean that many fewer taxpayers will be itemizing their deductions, including charitable contributions.
+Year-end is also your deadline to make charitable contributions if you want to be able to deduct them on your 2019 tax return.
+Note, however, that the tax laws that went into effect in 2018 greatly increased the standard deduction amount, meaning that many fewer taxpayers will be itemizing their deductions, including charitable contributions.
 If you're using the qualified charitable distribution maneuver you can benefit from your charitable contribution regardless of whether you itemize.

 OK, it's not a 2019 deadline, but the January quarterly estimated tax deadline always seems to sneak up unexpectedly.
 Put it on your calendar now.